kristinkspanos/us_census_data/components-pop-change/README.md

 * Exports df that contains all data from **cbsa-est2020-alldata.csv**, plus calculations of cumulative population change for each component, as **popchange_10_20_cumulative.csv**

 ### 2 - migration_cbsa_data_extract
+*Filters **population_change_2010_2020** rows to show only CBSA-level data; filters **population_change_2010_2020** columns to show relevant columns for analyzing cumulative population change between 2010 - 2020
 * Inspects and cleans **popchange_10_20_cumulative.csv**
   * drops identifer columns that are unnesecary for this analysis
 * filters popchange_cumulative by geographic type to only show Metropolitan Statistical Areas and Micropolitan Statistical Areas
   * creates updated 'NAME' column that matches the format of most census datasets, so the file can easily be merged with other datasets in the future
-* creates an extract of the df that contains only the identifer columns and cumulative columns
+* creates an extract of the df that contains only the identifer columns and cumulative columns (drop columnns that represent elements of cumulative population change for each individual year, as we are interested in the cumulative trends over time)
 * exports extract as **popchange_10_20_cbsa_slice.csv**

 ### 3 - migration_county_data_extract